 As you can see, VPN encrypts your personal and professional data from hackers.
 But, will it be enough to set up VPN only on one network-enabled device?
 Yes, if you use only one such device.
 And the answer would be No if you have a router at your home or office and connect several network-enabled devices to it.

-Thus, for maximum protection, you should install the VPN service on the router so that all your devices stay encrypted.
+Thus, for maximum protection, you should know how to setup a vpn on router so that your router stays encrypted.
 Additionally, VPN will enable your devices to reach restricted websites without revealing the IP address of your device.
 So, in other words, VPN on routers will maximize the privacy measures and unblock websites by hiding your device’s real IP address.

 Advantages and Disadvantages of VPN Service on Routers

 Before you set up PureVPN or any other VPN on your router you should be aware of its conclusions.
 Yes, there are so many advantages of setting up VPN on a router but they are not without cons.

 Let’s have a clear concept about the pros and cons of installing VPN on routers.

 - Avail a good combo of security and privacy.
 When you turn on a VPN for the router all the devices connected to the router remain safe.
 You need not apply any other layer of security for them.